 Of the various family members across the Lisa, Percontino, and Castella families pulling 16-18 hours days to make this business such a success, it has all paid off to keep the legacy of the shop going strong.

-And most importantly, to spend time together as a family.
-With the simple phrase, “we’re gonna meet at Torna’s,” this pizzeria has been at the center of their families and the Hoboken community ever since it first opened.
+And most importantly, it represents spending time together as a family.
+With the simple phrase, “We’re gonna meet at Torna’s,” this pizzeria has been at the center of their families and the Hoboken community ever since it first opened.

-Torna’s is open Monday-Thursday, and Sunday from 11AM-10PM, and Friday-Saturday from 11AM-4AM – perfect for a morning, midday, or late-night bite.
+Torna’s is open Monday-Thursday and Sunday from 11AM-9:30PM, and Friday-Saturday from 11AM-3AM – great for a morning, midday, or late-night bite.

 See what Torna’s is all about for yourself and follow them on Instagram @tornaspizzahoboken for updates too.